OceanBioME/OceanBioME.jl/paper/paper.md

 \autoref{column} shows a simple column model with an OCDR intervention (macroalgae growth) added after a warm-up period, which increases the carbon export of the system.

 ![Results of a 1D model, forced by idealised light and mixing, which qualitatively reproduces the biogeochemical cycles in the North Atlantic.
-We then add kelp (500 frond / m² in the top 50 m of water) in December of the 2ⁿᵈ year (black vertical line) which causes an increase in air-sea carbon dioxide exchange and sinking export, as shown in panel (d).
+Kelp (500 frond / m² in the top 50 m of water) is added in December of the 2ⁿᵈ year (black vertical line) which causes an increase in air-sea carbon dioxide exchange and sinking export, as shown in panel (d).
 Panel (a) shows the phytoplankton growth cycle which also changes in response to the altered nutrient dynamics visible in panel (b).
 Panel (c) shows the kelp growth with the front size in (i), the carbon storage in (ii), and the nitrogen storage in (iii).
 Figure made with ``Makie.jl`` [@makie]. \label{column}](column_example.png)

 The implementation of OceanBioME.jl models allows for seamless integration with data assimilation packages, such as ``EnsembleKalmanProcesses.jl`` [@ekp].
-This feature facilitates rapid calibration of model parameters, providing a powerful utility for integrating observations and models, with the potential to improve model skill and identify key sources of uncertainty.
+This enables rapid calibration of model parameters and provides a powerful utility for integrating observations and models, with the potential to improve model skill and identify key sources of uncertainty.

 A key metric for the validity of biogeochemical systems is the conservation of elements such as carbon and nitrogen in the system.
-We therefore continuously test the implemented models in a variety of simple scenarios (i.e. isolated, with/without air-sea flux, with/without sediment) to ensure that conservation conditions are met, and we will continue to add tests for any new models.
+We therefore continuously test the implemented models in a variety of simple scenarios (i.e. isolated, with/without air-sea flux, with/without sediment) to ensure that conservation conditions are met, and we will continue to add tests for any models.
 Additionally, we check ``OceanBioME.jl`` utilities through standard tests such as comparison to analytical solutions for light attenuation, and conservation of tracers for active particle exudation and sinking.
 We plan to expand the features of ``OceanBioME.jl`` in the future and very much welcome user contributions.

-Finally, this software is currently facilitating multiple research projects into ocean CDR which would have been significantly harder with other solutions.
+Finally, this software is currently facilitating multiple research projects into ocean CDR which would have been significantly harder with other models.
-For example, Chen (In prep.) uses the active particle coupling provided to investigate the effects of location and planting density of kelp in the open ocean on their carbon drawdown effect, as in the example above.
+For example, Chen et al. (in prep.) uses the active particle coupling provided to investigate the effects of location and planting density of kelp in the open ocean on their carbon drawdown effect, as in the example above.
-Additionally, Strong-Wright (In prep.) uses the coupling of both the biogeochemistry and easy interface to couple the physics to study flow interactions with a fully resolved giant kelp forest model including the effects on nutrient transport and distribution.
+Strong-Wright et al. (n prep.) uses the coupling of both the biogeochemistry and easy interface to couple the physics to study flow interactions with a fully resolved giant kelp forest model including the effects on nutrient transport and distribution.

 # Examples